TunaLobster/ardupilot_wiki/copter/source/docs/ac2_guidedmode.rst

 3 	   SetAttitudeTarget_ThrustAsThrust
 ===    ==========

 Bit 3 makes interpretation of SET_ATTITUDE_TARGET MAVLink command's ``thrust`` field as pure thrust from 0 to 1 , instead of a climb rate.
-See `Commands in Guided Mode <https://ardupilot.org/dev/docs/copter-commands-in-guided-mode.html>`__
+See :ref:`Commands in Guided Mode <dev:copter-commands-in-guided-mode>`

 .. _guided_nogps: